ncov-ic/SEIR_Covid_Vo/README.md

 Please cite as:
 Lavezzo et. al., 2020, Suppression of COVID-19 outbreak in the municipality of Vo, Italy, medRxiv, doi: 10.1101/2020.04.17.20053157

-# Analysis structure
+# Repository structure
-Each subfolder is a separate piece of analysis.
-Please set your working directory to the subfolder of the chosen analysis.
+This repository contains
+- the data collected in Vo to assess COVID-19 prevalence at two sequenatial surveys conducted in February and March 2020;
+- the code used to fit a compartmental SEIR-like model to the observed prevalence data;
+- the code used to estimate the serial interval and reproduction number from a reconstruction of the transmission chains;
+- the code used to assess the association between COVID-19 infection and age or sex via  logistic regression.

+## Data
+The data folder contains the file `anonymised_data_public_final.xlsx`, which has four sheets:
+- anonymised data (sheet 1) contains a line list with contact data, dates and results of swab testing, symptoms and hospitalisation data;
+- legend (sheet 2) contains a description of the information contained in sheet 1;
+- RT_PCR_comparison (sheet 3) contains the viral load data (both Ct values and genome equivalents) and a statistical analysis of these data;
+- RT_PCR_DATA (sheet 4) contains the viral load data in sheet 3 linked to the subjects IDs of sheet 1.

-## Logistic regression
+## Scripts
-Logistic regression on linelist data.
+The scripts folder contains the main scripts for each separate analysis
+- `SEIR_Covid_Vo.R` is the main script for fitting a SEIR-like model to prevalence data
+- `italy_analysis_script.R` is the main script for estimating the serial interval and the reproduction number.
+This script requires script `italy_cleaning_data_script.R` to be run beforehand.
-Testing association between positivity and age/sex.
+- `Logistic_regression.R` is the main script to assess the association between swab positivity and age or sex

+## R
+The R folder contains the functions used by the main scripts.

+`SEIR_Covid_Vo.R` uses the following scripts:
+- clean.R
+- model.R
+- figures.R
+- tables.R

+`italy_analysis_script.R` uses the following scripts:
+- checking_functions.R
+- serial_interval.functions.R
+- reproduction_number_functions.R
+- plot_clusters.R
+- plot_tree.R

 ##

-## SEIR model
+## Notes on the fit of the compartmental model to prevalence data
-Calibrate a SEIR-like compartmental model to prevalence data from Vo', Italy on the number of symptomatic and asymptomatic infections during two screenings in February and March 2020.
+The code calibrates a compartmental model of SARS-CoV-2 transmission to the prevalence data observed in Vo using the Metropolis-Hastings Markov Chain Monte Carlo (MCMC) method.
+The computational time depends on the number of MCMC iterations.
-Computations might take a long time, decrease the number of implemented models and/or of MCMC iterations.

-Main script: `SEIR_Covid_Vo.R`

 ### Input data
-Observed number of negative, pre-symptomatic, symptomatic and asymptomatic individuals after two screening runs of large parts of the population of the municipality of Vo, Italy in February and March 2020
+Number of subjects tested and observed number of pre-symptomatic, symptomatic and asymptomatic study participants testing positive to SARS-CoV-2 at two surveys conducted in the municipality of Vo, Italy in February and March 2020.

-### Descriptions of classes/compartments
+### Descriptions of model compartments
 - `S`    : susceptible individuals
-- `E`    : individuals that are incubating the virus: they are infected, not infectious and tests can not yet detect their infection
+- `E`    : individuals that are incubating the virus: infected but not yet infectious and with undetectable viral load
-- `TPp`  : individuals with a higher viral load that can be detected with test
+- `TP`  :  individuals with detectable viral load before the onset of symptoms, we assume they are infectious
-- `I_S`  : infectious individuals that show symptoms
+- `I_S`  : infectious individuals with detectable viral load who show symptoms
-- `I_A`  : infectious individuals that do not show symptoms
+- `I_A`  : infectious individuals with detectable viral load who do not show symptoms
 - `TP_S` : symptomatic individuals that are no longer infectious but have a detectable viral load
 - `TP_A` : asymptomatic individuals that are no longer infectious but have a detectable viral load
-- `TN`   : individuals that test negative
+- `TN`   : individuals who test negative (undetectable viral load)

 ### Description of parameters:
-- `tSeed` : time first case has been infected
+- `tSeed` : time infection is seeded in Vo
-- `time1` : time of first sampling
+- `time1` : time of first survey
-- `time2` : time of second sampling
+- `time2` : time of second survey
-- `tQ`    : time quarantine started
+- `tQ`    : time lockdown started
-- `N`     : population resident in Vo' Euganeo
+- `N`     : Vo resident population
-- `R0_1`  : basic reproduction number before implementation of quarantine
+- `R0_1`  : basic reproduction number before the implementation of lockdown
-- `1 - w` : proportional reduction of the reproduction number due to the implementation of quarantine
+- `1 - w` : proportional reduction of the basic reproduction number due to the lockdown
-- `seed`  : number of infected individuals at time tSeed that started the epidemic in Vo' Euganeo
+- `seed`  : number of infectious individuals at time tSeed, needed to trigger the epidemic
-- `p`     : probability of being asymptomatic upon the onset of infectiousness
+- `p`     : proportion of asymptomatic infections (not developing symptoms thoughout the whole infection)
-- `q`     : relative infectiouness of class TPp w.r.t classes I_A and I_S
 - `1 / nu`    : average time from infection to virus detectability
 - `1 / delta` : average time from virus detectability to symptoms onset
-- `1 / gamma` : average duration of symptoms
+- `1 / gamma` : average duration of infectiousness since symptom onset
-- `1 / sigma` : average time from virus detectability to recovery
+- `1 / sigma` : average duration of virus detectability beyond the infectious period

-## Serial interval, effective reproduction number and clusters
-Estimating the serial interval for the whole study period and before and after lockdown, along with the 95% confidence interval using bootstrapping.
+##

-Estimating the effective reproduction number before and after lockdown and the 95% confidence intervals.
+## Notes on the serial interval and effective reproduction number estimation
-Code may take a long time to run -- reduce the number of iterations.
-Also contains code for plotting clusters from linelist and contact data.

-### Data cleaning code
-final.data.xlsx - dataset

-italy_cleaning_data.Rmd - R markdown file that converts the xlsx into the datasets needed for the analysis script. the outputs are the data files listed below
+The code reconstructs transmission chains following the algorithms described in Supplementary Text S1 and S2.
+The serial interval and the effective reproduction number are estimated from the reconstructed transmission chains. the 95% confidence interval around the central estimates is calculated by bootstrapping.
+The results presented in the paper were obtained with 10,000 iterations.
+The computational time depends on the number of iterations used.

-### Data files
+### Data preparation
+`italy_cleaning_data_script.R` uses the data file to generate the following outputs:
-all_contacts.rds - list of all contacts between individuals (direct, indirect, imputed household)
+- `all_contacts.rds` lists all contacts between individuals (direct, indirect, imputed household)

-all_contacts.tsv - same as above but tsv format
+- `all_contacts.tsv` - same as `all_contacts.rds` but in tsv format

-direct_contacts.rds - list of all contacts between individuals (direct and imputed household contacts only)
+- `direct_contacts.rds` lists all contacts between individuals (direct and imputed household contacts only)

-direct_contacts.tsv - same as above but tsv format
+- `direct_contacts.tsv` - same as `direct_contacts.rds` but in tsv format

-linelist.rds - list of all individuals who tested positive for SARS-CoV-2, their ids, household ids, dates of first positive and negative test, last positive and negative test, and date of onset (where available)
+- `linelist.rds` lists all individuals who tested positive for SARS-CoV-2, their ids, household ids, dates of first positive and negative test, last positive and negative test, and date of onset (where available)

-linelist.tsv - same as above but tsv format
+- `linelist.tsv` - same as `linelist.rds` but in tsv format

-### Source scripts for cluster analysis
-checking_functions.R - performs necessary checks needed in the other two scripts

-plot_clusters.R - plots clusters of transmission as seem in extended data figure 4b

-plot_tree.R - plots transmission trees - we didn't use this hear due to missing onset dates but have included here

-### Analysis code
-italy_analysis.Rmd - code that executes the algorithms describes in the supplementary information for estimating the serial interval, effective reproduction number and their respective confidence intervals.
+These output files are used in `italy_analysis_script.R` to execute the algorithms describes in Supplementary Text S1 and S2 for estimating the central estimates of the serial interval and effective reproduction number and their 95% confidence intervals.

-Code may run slowly due to the number of iterations (N = 10,000).
+### Clusters plot
+`plot_clusters.R` plots the observed transmission clusters as shown in Extended Data Figure 4b.

+##

+## Notes on logistic regression
+The code in `Logistic_regression.R` does not depend on any external function.
+It runs logistic regresison on the line list data to test the association between positivity and age and sex.